noava/monke-sim/README.md

 - Space to jump
 - Left Shift to sprint
 - ~~Left Control to crouch~~
-- E to pick up items
+- E to grab items
 - Hold Left Click to hook.
+- Use number keys to select items from hotbar.

 ### Folder Structure:
 ```